|

 slopes, or to purchase items at places that don't accept credit cards.

-Canadian cash from ATM machines (some of them at the resorts themselves) by
+it from ATM machines (some of them at the ski resorts themselves) by

 simply using your debit card (the one linked to your checking account).